 It pays to be seen, especially in any kind of swell.
 Recently, I came across a research vessel very close inshore and it stopped immediately when it saw my float.
-It’s also visible to other swimmers, so useful to have when wild swimming in a group.
+It’s also visible to other swimmers, so useful to have when cold water swimming in a group.

 The Lomo bag has never once leaked, but for extra security I double-bag my house-keys and phone in this waterproof waist pouch from H&S. Sometimes, if I go for a run first and jump straight into the sea afterwards, I just take the pouch.
 Again, no leaks to date – it’s an excellent piece of kit (two for £4.99).

 Check out Yachting World’s guide to the best swim floats

 This Speedo long-sleeved swimsuit has been a hit with me this summer.
 I’m always conscious of UV damage but when swimming alone find it impossible to get suncream on my back.
 With this suit, that’s no problem at all – it covers most of your back apart from a small patch on the lower back, which is easy to reach.

 The suit’s very soft and flexible in the shoulders, making it easy to do any stroke, and the front zipper is a nice addition too.
 Note – these are quite snug-fitting so I suggest you go up a dress size.
 In this photo I’m wearing a size 14.

 Sporty bikini for women